greg-raven/Uncommon-Sense/_posts/2016-02-15-from-freedom-to-tyranny.md

 ---
-title: 'From freedom to tyranny'
+title: "From freedom to tyranny"
 layout: post
 categories:
 - socialism